 Don’t be too hard on yourself!

 Athletes are often very hard on themselves and this includes me as well.
 This video talks about being kind to yourself and asking yourself the question: “how do you feel?”
 I mean, how do you really feel and be honest with yourself.
 If you recognize a negative energy field within for one or more days, see what changes need to be made in your training volume, intensity, build up, personal life, work life, nutrition, etc. My Strava account for this week shows a total of 7 miles / 11km and that’s ok.
 Some weeks we have the wind in the back and all the workouts feel great, other weeks every run might feel like a challenge.
 Pause from time to time to listen to your body, if needed adjust your training and racing plans and you’ll become a much happier, healthier and faster athlete.

 Congrats to last weeks winner Brent Keller, he won 2 pairs of Stance Running socks.
 I use Raffle Copter to randomly select a winner.
 This coming week you can win an epic running hat from Path Projects, you can pick your favorite color and style.
 This company launched just a few weeks ago and I am a huge fan.
 I don’t run with hats often because most are uncomfortable, however this is my favorite hat, keeps your head cool and doesn’t itch.
-Winner of the Path Projects hat will be announced on 10/7/17 on this page and per email.

 Question on the week: how do you listen to your body in training and life?
 Also, how do you adjust your training?
 Please let me know in the comments below.

 Want to learn more about my Marathon Training and Racing Strategies, submit your email to get the fundamentals for free: